 - Friendly Customer Service – You are their hero and they want you to know that you have a “friend” at Southwest.

 - Low Costs – Money shouldn’t be a barrier from being treated like royalty at an airline.
 Do you realize that they don’t have first class?

 A side note:

 Try asking some of your clients how they feel after they work with your team.
 The answer will give you some clues about your unique brand.
 It could be a brand of value, encouragement, or timely execution, but every team has a brand.

 #4 Communicate Vision and Strategy

-Southwest communicates through their leadership network with consistency, empowering its employees to live out “The Southwest Way”.
+Southwest communicates through its leadership network with consistency, empowering its employees to live out “The Southwest Way”.
 Their attitudes are not manufactured.
-They are so dialed into the company’s vision, mission, strategy, and values that communicating these standards are both normal and natural to them.
+They are so dialed into the company’s vision, mission, strategy, and values that communicating these standards is both normal and natural to them.